 Tips for Making These Fudgy Brownie Cookies from Scratch

 This ultra chocolaty dough is pretty sticky and, therefore, can be tough to dish out onto your baking sheets.
 The first batch was lovely and glossy, but subsequent batches were definitely on the duller side.
 But don’t worry, they’re all delicious.
 Just a food blogger’s quandary—how to get them all to be perfect!

-- I like using the microwave to melt chocolate, but do it slowly and cautiously.
-I start with 30 seconds, stop and stir and then repeat.
+- Start with 30 seconds, stop and stir and then repeat.
 Once you see only teeny bits of chocolate, the heat of the melted chocolate will finish the job.

-- You might want to use a stand mixer for these cookies.
+- Consider a stand mixer to mix these chocolate brownie cookies.
 The eggs, sugar, espresso and vanilla are beaten for 15 minutes.
 It’s a long time with a hand held mixer, but you can definitely use one.

 - PRO-Tip: Line your baking sheets with parchment paper.
 The cookies must cool completely on the baking sheet before removing them so the bottoms do not stick.
-Using parchment also makes cleanup a breeze!!!
+Using parchment on your pans also makes cleanup a breeze.

 - Note that the first batch of these chocolate brownie cookies came out of the oven glossy, like in the photos.
 Do not worry if your second and third batches are not as pretty.
 I would guess this is partially due to the dough sticking to my cookie disher.
 They will still taste terrific!

-- When you use a regular teaspoon, your cookies may not be perfectly round.
-You can use your spatula and tap the hot cookies into shape immediately after removing them from the oven.
+- When you use a regular teaspoon, your cookies may not be perfectly round after baked.
+PRO-Tip: You can use your spatula and tap the hot cookies into a rounder shape immediately after removing them from the oven.
 This works for almost all cookies.

 - These cookies taste best on the day and day after they are baked.
 I place any leftovers in an airtight container and freeze for later.